victorsgb/explorer/README.md

 </h4>

 ---
-This repository is intended to present my solutions to the technical challenges posed throughout my growth as a web developer during my training in the Rocketseat's Explorer [program](https://www.rocketseat.com.br/explorer).
+This repository presents my solutions to the technical challenges posed throughout my growth as a web developer during my training in the Rocketseat's Explorer.
+[See its program here...](https://www.rocketseat.com.br/explorer).

-It is meant for recording my evolution towards becoming a Full Stack Web Developer
+It is for recording my evolution towards becoming a Full Stack Web Developer.

 ### 📌 Major projects